 What are welfare checks and why should we do them?

-Also called wellbeing checks, they're a chance for staff to:
+Welfare checks, or wellbeing checks, are not a statutory requirement but they're a chance for staff to:

-- Talk about how they're feeling in general and how they're coping with their work
+- Discuss how they're feeling in general and how they're coping with their work

 - Raise any concerns they have